Ensono/amido.github.io/docs/workloads/azure/data/components/etl_pipelines/ingest_data_azure.md

 }
 ```

-These configuration files will be loaded in for a given data source every time an ingestion pipeline
+These configuration files will be referenced each time an ingestion pipeline
 is triggered in Data Factory, and all entities will be ingested.
 To disable a particular ingest
 source or entity without removing it, you can set `"enabled": false` – these will be ignored by
 the Data Factory pipeline.